SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 15. Dec 2022
+- Fixed a time() bug in DOjS and re-enabled certificate validation.

 ## 14. Dec 2022
 - Switched from nanojpeg to libjpeg to be able to load progressive JPEGs
 - Added toot stat display to home screen